J. Cole: 2011–2012: Cole World: The Sideline Story

 Cole served as a supporting act for Drake on the Light Dreams and Nightmares UK Tour, from January 5–21, 2011.
 In April 2011, "HiiiPoWeR", a song Cole produced for Kendrick Lamar's Section.80 (2011) was released.
 The single was the first of many collaborations to come from the two.
-On May 22, 2011, Cole released a song entitled "Return of Simba," the third in the "Simba" series of songs, following "Simba" and "Grown Simba."
+On May 22, 2011, Cole released a song entitled "Return of Simba", the third in the "Simba" series of songs, following "Simba" and "Grown Simba".
 Cole purposely avoided releasing his debut album's title for fear of inconsistency, only announcing that Jay-Z would be featured on his debut album.
 Cole then released his follow-up single to "Who Dat", the album's lead single, "Work Out" on June 15, 2011, in honor of the second anniversary of his highly acclaimed mixtape The Warm Up.
 The song, produced by Cole himself, samples "The New Workout Plan" by Kanye West and interpolates "Straight Up" by Paula Abdul.
 The song later became a hit single, topping several music charts.

-On July 31, Cole took to Twitter to announce Any Given Sunday, reminiscent of Kanye West's G.O.O.D.
-Fridays, a weekly free music giveaway.
-Cole wrote "Every Sunday til the album drops I'll be back with something.
+On July 31, Cole took to Twitter to announce Any Given Sunday, reminiscent of Kanye West's GOOD Fridays, a weekly free music giveaway.
+Cole wrote: "Every Sunday til the album drops I'll be back with something.
 Maybe just 1 song, maybe a video, depending on how I'm feeling."
 For the 3rd installment of the series, Cole took to Ustream to update fans about the album and play a select few tracks that didn't make the final track list.
 On August 15, the music video for "Work Out" premiered on YouTube, Vevo, and 106 & Park.
 On August 22, Cole released his debut album's cover art, designed by Alex Haldi for Bestest Asbestos, whom Cole recorded a song for, titled "Killers", for Haldi's mixtape The Glorification of Gangster.
 For the fourth installment on August 29, he released his debut album's track list, once again through Twitter.